gabe-kai/Arcadium/client/TEST_COVERAGE_SUMMARY.md

 - Layout: 4 → 11 tests (+7)
 - Editor: 0 → 14 tests (NEW)
 - EditorToolbar: 0 → 33 tests (NEW)
+- CommentsList: 0 → 7 tests (NEW - Phase 5)
+- CommentItem: 0 → 15 tests (NEW - Phase 5)
+- CommentForm: 0 → 16 tests (NEW - Phase 5)
 - PageView: 15 → 26 tests (+11)

 #### Page Tests